-Monte Verdi Plantation has been listed in the National Register of Historic Places by the United States Department of the Interior.
+Monte Verdi Plantation has been listed in the National Register of Historic Places by the United States Department of the Interior as of March 31, 2014.

 MONTE VERDI meaning "Green Mountain" is located high on a hill in Rusk County Texas.
 It is said that from the upper gallery a person can see four different counties.
 Monte Verdi is an architectural showplace built in the Greek Revival style and was completed in 1856.
 The mansion was built by Julien Sidney Devereux and was situated on his 10,721 acre plantation.
 After Julien's death in 1856, it was Sarah Devereux that kept the plantation producing through the Civil War years even while being heavily taxed to support the Confederate Troops.